tldr-pages/tldr/pages/common/pio-check.md

 > Perform a static analysis check on a PlatformIO project.
 > More information: <https://docs.platformio.org/en/latest/core/userguide/cmd_check.html>.

+- Perform a basic analysis check on the current project:

+`pio check`

-- Perform a basic analysis check on a specific project (by default, `project_dir` is the current working directory}:
+- Perform a basic analysis check on a specific project:

 `pio check --project-dir {{project_dir}}`